taybluetooth/taybluetooth/README.md

 #### What I'm currently working on:

-- 💪 Learning Typescript.
+- 💪 Practicing Typescript.
 - 📖 Studying Ruby.
-- 👨‍🎓 Implementing my dissertation project.
+- 👨‍🎓 Working on Placement.

 #### Statistics: